-While it’s not particularly attractive, tarragon (Artemisia dracunculus) is a hardy herb commonly grown for its aromatic leaves and peppery-like flavor, which is used in flavoring many dishes, but especially popular for flavoring vinegar.
+While it’s not particularly attractive, tarragon (Artemisia dracunculus) is a hardy herb commonly grown for its aromatic leaves and peppery-like flavor, which is used for flavoring many dishes, but especially popular for flavoring vinegar.
 Although tarragon is best grown from seedlings, cuttings or divisions, some varieties can be propagated from seeds.
 Growing tarragon can add a sophisticated herb to your garden.

 Growing Tarragon Herb